andrew2020wit/foreign-reader/README.md

 You can create a list of favorite words.
 This application provide functionality to find and mark cards in Anki.

-It was created to deal with very huge anki-deck, which is made from a dictionary.
+It was created to deal with a very huge anki-deck, which is made from a dictionary.

-Anki deck must contain notes with field (ignore "value" - it's an anki-entity):
+An anki deck must contain notes with field (ignore "value" - it's an anki-entity):

 ```typescript
 export interface ICardFields {